hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-These initially look different from the barcode exercises, until you notice they're more or less the *same* questions with letters instead of numbers.
+This looks different from the earlier patch of scrubland until you notice these are more or less the *same* questions with letters instead of numbers.
 The shrubs are painted blue, but they are still shrubs.

 Instead of dressing up shrubs, we should find a mountain to scale.
 Now, some mountains can only be scaled by professionals.